Why Choose LangLab PASSPORT?

 - Teachers guide students individually.
 LangLab PASSPORT lets teachers see who needs help and provide it in a way that optimizes use of the instructor's time.

 Read a white paper that explains why using LangLab PASSPORT is a better way of teaching.
-(A version of this article appeared in the August 2006 issue of Language Magazine.)
+(A version of this article appeared in Language Magazine.)

 It's a complete package